FillyLumi/PlugDjButBad/README.md

 - Viewers only get a volume slider—scrubbing and the native YouTube controls are completely disabled.
 - Listener presence relies on heartbeats.
 People disappear if their browser goes quiet for ~45 seconds, and brand-new arrivals show up after their first heartbeat.
+- Queue durations rely on metadata from search results or the active player.
+Manual IDs may display “--:--” until YouTube shares their runtime.
 - Search results come from a public Piped instance.
 If it rate-limits or goes down, swap in a different host by updating the endpoints in `scripts/config.js`.